cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 Validators are going to use three different computers:

-* The high-availability node server, typically running on a cloud service.
+* A high-availability node server, typically running on a cloud service.
-* The high-availability key management server, typically accessible by and running close the operator.
+* A high-availability key management server, typically accessible by and running close the operator.
-* The desktop computer to manage both servers.
+* A desktop computer to manage both servers.

 ## Prepare executables